Does Thai Airways offer services for children traveling alone?

 - If the entire trip includes a transfer, an overnight stop, or a stopover that exceeds a 6 hours period, Thai will not allow an unaccompanied child to travel unless an arrangement at the transfer point is provided for the minor’s assistance.

 - The Unaccompanied Minor service assistance is not provided by THAI for children with mental or physical disabilities.

 - The Unaccompanied Minor service is not available for any itinerary that includes the transfer between Suvarnabhumi and Don Muang Airport.

-- When the minor has to travel with other carriers in the same trip, other regulations may apply, for example, the age limit may be different, as well as other conditions for providing the service.
-So, please inform yourself about the other carriers’ policies regarding unaccompanied minors service.
+- When the minor has to travel with other carriers on the same trip, other regulations may apply, for example, the age limit may be different, as well as other conditions for providing the service.
+So, please inform yourself about the other carriers’ policies regarding the Unaccompanied Minors service.